stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 which it is better not to speculate, and all that I can say is that I hate the smell of ammonia, and grow faint at a draught of unusually cool air.

-  &ldquo;The end,&rdquo; ran that noisome scrawl, &ldquo;is here.
-No more ice&mdash;the
-man looked and ran away.
-Warmer every minute, and the tissues can&rsquo;t last.
-I fancy you know&mdash;what I said about the will and the nerves and the preserved body after the organs ceased to work.
-It was good theory, but couldn&rsquo;t keep up indefinitely.
+   "The end, " ran that noisome scrawl,  "is here.
+No more ice--the man looked and ran away.
+Warmer every minute, and the tissues can't last.
+I fancy you know--what I said about the will and the nerves and the preserved body after the organs ceased to work.
+It was good theory, but couldn't keep up indefinitely.
 There was a gradual deterioration I had not foreseen.
 Dr. Torres knew, but the shock killed him.
-He couldn&rsquo;t stand what he had to do&mdash;he had to get me in a strange, dark place when he minded my letter and nursed me back.
+He couldn't stand what he had to do--he had to get me in a strange, dark place when he minded my letter and nursed me back.
 And the organs never would work again.
-It had to be done my way&mdash;artificial preservation&mdash;  for you see I died that time eighteen years ago.&rdquo;
+It had to be done my way--artificial preservation--  for you see I died that time eighteen years ago. "